Good stacking is not "more peptides." It is adding the missing piece after the main compound has already defined the problem.

 Timing Rules That Matter

-GLP-1s: keep weekly injections separate.
-Titration and side effects need clean attribution.
+GLP-1s: weekly injections stay separate, since titration and side effects need clean attribution.

 GH peptides: bedtime or evening low-insulin window.
 Food and high insulin blunt the pulse logic.